lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 `selfDisallowPair` — allows the consolidation manager to revoke (disallow) a previously allowed pair that this manager is responsible for.

 Note.
-Once a consolidation pair is disallowed, it may be allowed again by creating and enacting a new EasyTrack motion by the operator.
+Once a consolidation pair is disallowed, it may be allowed again by the operator creating and enacting a new EasyTrack motion.

 ```solidity
 /// @notice Interface for validating and submitting stake consolidation (migration) requests